Quantum Machines raises $17.5 million to speed commercialization of quantum computing

 In just under two years, the company has already sold the system to several large corporations developing quantum computing, as well as government labs and academic institutions.

 Quantum Machines currently has about 25 employees, and it will use the the latest funding for additional hiring, research, and product development.
-Silvan believes the quantum industry is getting poised to enter a more mature stage and make its impact felt.
+Sivan believes the quantum industry is getting poised to enter a more mature stage and make its impact felt.

 “Now is the time for players to establish themselves as leaders in this emerging industry,” he said.
 “And that’s what we’ve been doing in the last few years.
 Some of the largest compute companies today are the ones [that] were at the right place at the right time when classical computation started.
 Right now is the opportunity to do the same for quantum computing.”